Groundhog Day: a situation in which a series of unwelcome or tedious events appear to be recurring in exactly the same way.

 Another member of the exciting Leverkusen side in 2001/02, Ze Roberto initially joined Bayern in 2002 and re-joined after a season with Santos in 2007.
 These days he’s a technical adviser to Brazilian side Palmeira and member of our list of retired footballers who are probably still fitter than you.

 - Fee: £30.7m

 This one really caught Dortmund fans in the feels.
 BVB had given Hummels his big chance, signing him from Bayern after he failed to make a first-team breakthrough and even made him their club captain.

 However, the pull of a return to Munich proved too difficult for the World Cup winner to resist and he re-joined his former club in 2016.
-Three years with Bayern resulted in three more Bundesliga trophies before Hummels pulled off another return, re-signing for Dortmund last summer.
+Three years with Bayern resulted in three more Bundesliga trophies before Hummels pulled off another return, re-signing for Dortmund in June 2019.